Jasper Park Lodge: Tent City, 1915

-Early years, 1921-1930
+Early years, 1921–1939

 In 1921, the newly nationalized Canadian National Railways purchased "Tent City" and began plans for a hotel on the site, with the first bungalow opening in June 1922 under the name "Jasper Park Lodge".

-The Canadian National Railway's chief architect John Schofield envisioned a hotel that altered the Athabasca Valley's view as little as possible, and blended seamlessly into the natural surroundings.
+The Canadian National Railway's chief architect, John Schofield, envisioned a hotel that altered the Athabasca Valley's view as little as possible, and blended seamlessly into the natural surroundings.
 Schofield planned for a number of small cabins made of rustic logs and fieldstone sprawling across the landscape, rather than the traditional large resort hotel.

-Henry Worth Thornton the new president of Canadian National Railways visited Jasper in January 1923, and viewed the development favorably as he sought to expand tourist developments along the rail line.
+Henry Worth Thornton, the new president of Canadian National Railways, visited Jasper in January 1923, and viewed the development favourably, as he sought to expand tourist developments along the rail line.
 During the winter of 1922–23, construction began on the new $461,000 Central Lodge and a number of new outlying bungalows designed by English architect Godfrey Milnes.
-The design of the Central Lodge used peeled logs on a fieldstone foundation, included lounges, dining room, snack room, kitchen, administrative offices, a large stone fireplace mounted animal heads, and was touted as the largest single-story log building in the world.
-The Central Lodge was built using logs from the construction site and others cut from the nearby Maligne Canyon, with planed lumber hardwood floors brought from out of the area by train, and red cedar from British Columbia for upright pillars.
+The design of the Central Lodge used peeled logs on a fieldstone foundation, included lounges, dining room, snack room, kitchen, administrative offices, a large stone fireplace mounted animal heads, and was touted as the largest single-storey log building in the world.
+The Central Lodge was built using logs from the construction site and others cut from the nearby Maligne Canyon, with planed lumber hardwood floors brought from out of the area by train, and western red cedar from British Columbia for upright pillars.
 By 1925, Jasper Park Lodge consisted of over 50 log structures, and by 1927 there was accommodation for 425 guests.

 In 1927 and 1928, the central lodge was expanded more than doubling the size of the building, and more cabins were built around Lac Beauvert.
 Additional new cabins were built between 1928 and 1931, including the luxury cabins Point, Outlook and Viewpoint, and other small cabins lifting the hotel's capacity to 550 guests.
-King George VI and his wife Elizabeth visited Jasper during the 1939 royal tour of Canada, staying in the Outlook Cabin.
+King George VI and his wife Queen Elizabeth visited Jasper during the 1939 royal tour of Canada, staying in the Outlook Cabin.